 The APMG holds regular events and seminars in Parliament and across the UK, publishes newsletters summarising manufacturing policy stories, industry news, and other political developments, and produces short briefing papers to present different perspectives on particular policy issues.
 Common subjects of discussion include skills, access to finance, procurement of innovation, supporting export, energy policy – to name but a few.

 The group also conducts longer term research into more complex or emerging industrial policy topics, through Cross-Party Inquiries.

 If you have any questions regarding the Group, its members or its activities and events, please don't hesitate to contact us.

-The APMG is entirely committed to ensuring its activities, membership and funding are entirely transparent.
-The Group regularly lobbies Government on key manufacturing policy issues, and campaigns widely for consensus-driven cross-party industrial policy to be adopted across Government.
+The APMG is committed to ensuring its activities, membership and funding are entirely transparent.
+The Group regularly speaks to Government on key manufacturing policy issues, and campaigns widely for consensus-driven cross-party industrial policy to be adopted across Government.
 However, in doing so, the APMG lobbies on behalf of the manufacturing industry as a whole; never on behalf of one organisation or its specific members.